norlinga/markwind/Readme.md

 </html>
 ```

+Pay special attention to making sure the `src` value in the script tag is the same as the saved version of HTMX you've saved into `./public`.
 Restart `Foreman` and direct your browser to [localhost:9292](localhost:9292).
-You page will show two <h1> sections - one with a default dark font.
+You page will show two `<h1>` sections - one with a default dark font.
-The `prose` wrapped <h1> coming from `sample.md` will have a default style applied, carrying a red font color.
+The `prose` wrapped `<h1>` coming from `sample.md` will have a default style applied, carrying a red font color.